aldec/TySOM/README.md

 [Link to the TySOM boards page](https://www.aldec.com/en/products/emulation/tysom_boards)

 TySOM-3, TySOM-2 and TySOM-2A families contain FMC connectors which can be used to extend devices and peripherals not included in TySOM boards.
-Due to non-proprietary connectors like FMC daughter cards can be reused across different hardware platforms.
+Due to non-proprietary connectors like FMC Daughter Cards can be reused across different hardware platforms.

 Doughter Cards provided by Aldec:
 -	[FMC-ADAS](https://www.aldec.com/en/products/emulation/daughter_cards/fmc_daughter/fmc_adas)